Hurricane Odile: Baja California Peninsula

 The city of San José del Cabo sustained severe damage from the hurricane, where communication service was lost and one bridge was severely damaged.
 There, numerous hotels temporarily closed, including one that was forced to close for the remainder of the year.
 The Wild Canyon, an amusement park located between San Jose del Cabo and Cabo San Lucas, was 80% destroyed, including a 1082 ft long suspension bridge.
 In Cabo San Lucas, just east of where the storm made landfall, many trees and poles were downed.
 Offshore Cabo San Lucas, eight fishermen were rescued.

 Along the La Paz harbor, 22 boats were damaged.
 The Instituto Sucaliforniano del Deporte, a sports stadium in La Paz, suffered extensive damage from the hurricane.
 In Vizcaino, 3,500 farm workers were evacuated.
 The town of San Ignacio was isolated due to road closures.
-Repairs to bridges near Todos Santos and Puerto Chale totaled MXN$500 million (US$37.8 million).
+Repairs to bridges near Todos Santos and Puerto Chale totaled Mex$500 million (US$37.6 million).
 On the eastern side of the peninsula, in the Bahía de los Ángeles area, 90 families were homeless due to floodwaters 1 m deep.
 That town was isolated when the hurricane destroyed the only road in.